LuqiHakeem/Fruit_vegetable_Detection-Deep-Learning-Project-/README.md

 ## 📌 Conclusion

 This project demonstrates the implementation of a YOLO-based object detection system integrated with a Streamlit web interface.
 It highlights practical Deep Learning workflow including dataset preparation, model training, evaluation, and deployment through a user-friendly interface.

+---

+## 🎓 Academic Information and 👨‍💻 Authors

+This academic case study was developed by:

+Muhammad Iqbal and Muhammad Luqman Hakim

+Course: Machine Vision (case study)
+Universiti Malaysia Perlis (UniMAP)
+Year: 2025

+This project demonstrates practical implementation of object detection concepts learned in the Machine Vision course.